Child Custody Modification Lawyer in Tampa

 Florida courts will apply this basic litmus to determine if a change is “substantial” enough to warrant a modification to an existing agreement.
 The change must be:

 Isolated incidents may not, therefore, be considered a “substantial” under the law.
 A spouse may not unilaterally change the terms of an existing custody agreement because they feel the other spouse yelled at them in an unfriendly way.
-The spouse may petition the court to determine if the parenting agreement should be changed in the light of the other parent's behavior, but unless the behavioral change is considered “permanent,” the court will not consider it to be “substantial.”
+The spouse may reach out to a child modification lawyer in Tampa and petition the court to determine if the parenting agreement should be changed. in the light of the other parent's behavior, but unless the behavioral change is considered “permanent,” the court will not consider it to be “substantial.”

-In addition, a job change may not be considered grounds for a modification unless the circumstances of the job change improve the quality of life for the children or are necessary for the continued support of the children.
+In addition, a job change may not be considered grounds for a modification of child custody in Florida unless the circumstances of the job change improve the quality of life for the children or are necessary for the continued support of the children.
 As it happens, moving out of state or even in-state, but further away often becomes grounds to modify an existing arrangement.
 However, in these cases, the other parent is less likely to contest the modification.

 Failure to Follow the Terms of the Divorce Agreement